annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 **Checklist and Organisation -** Making lists is still one of the best and easiest way to plan things and be sure not to forget anything.
 Integrate a checklist feature was obvious to me, as well as to give some pieces of advice to travelers, especially how to travel sustainably.

 **Map -** Integrate a map so that users can find every place they want to add to their trip.
-The aim is to add a location to your trip directly from the app.
+The aim is to add a location to his trip directly from the app.

-**Dual-Visualisation -** It seems important to me to be able to visualise a trip both in time and in space, especially when you want to plan many things.
+**Dual-Visualisation -** It seems important to me to be able to visualise a trip both in time and in space, especially when we want to plan many things.
 In most cases, a road trip is a long journey so travelers need to visualise their trip on a one-month scale and even more.
 Having this dual visualisation allows travelers to better make decisions and see opportunities like - "hey, this place is near from another one we already visit, so we can go there too" or "ho, as we can see on the map, there are so many things to see there, and according to the agenda, we still have a few days, so we can spend one more night there".

 **Categorisation & Journey Schema -** To talk about visualization again, the categorisation of all the different stops is something important.
 If travelers have many stops during a few days, to visually differentiate roads, activities, and accommodations would make it easier to understand the journey schema.